-- (a) the consolidated financial statements and notes that are contained on pages 23 to 54 and the Remuneration report in the Directors' report, set out on pages 8 to 15, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2011 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Executive Director and Chief Operating Officer, for the financial year ended 30 June 2011. - The Directors draw attention to Note 2(a) to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.
+- 1 In the opinion of the Directors of Buru Energy Limited ('the Company'): - (a) the consolidated financial statements and notes that are contained on pages 34 to 69 and the Remuneration report in the Directors' report, set out on pages 20 to 26, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 30 June 2011 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Executive Director and Chief Operating Officer, for the financial year ended 30 June 2011. - The Directors draw attention to Note 2(a) to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.